Klipper3d/klipper/docs/Measuring_Resonances.md

 accelerometer on other Klipper devices, as you can connect via USB instead of GPIO.

-Please be particularly careful with your ADXL345.
-You want one without a level shifter and without being forced into I2C mode.
+In order to avoid damage to your RPi make sure to connect the ADXL345 to 3.3V only.
+Depending on the board's layout, a level shifter may be present, which makes 5V dangerous for your RPi.
 For more details, see [this discourse post](https://klipper.discourse.group/t/raspberry-pi-pico-adxl345-portable-resonance-measurement/1757).

-Note that we do not hook up the INT1 or INT2 pins on the ADXL345.

 | ADXL345 pin | Pico pin | Pico pin name |
 |:--:|:--:|:--:|